dunstontc/learn-go/code/Kernighan/tgpl/notes/08-Goroutines-and-Channels.md

 ```
 In this example, the send and receive operations were all performed by the same goroutine, but in real programs they are usually executed by different goroutines.
 Novices are sometimes tempted to use buffered channels within a single goroutine as a queue, lured by their pleasingly simple syntax, but this is a mistake.
 Channels are deeply connected to goroutine scheduling, and without another goroutine receiving from the channel, a sender (and perhaps the whole program) risks becoming blocked forever.
 If all you need is a simple queue, make one using a slice.

 The example below shows an application of a buffered channel.
 It makes parallel requests to three *mirrors*, that is, equivalent but geographically distributed servers.
 It sends their responses over a buffered channel, then receives and returns only the first response, which is the quickest one to arrive.
 Thus `mirroredQuery` returns a result even before the two slower servers have responded.
-(Incidentally, it’s quite normal for several goroutines to send values to the same channel concurrently, as in this example, or to receive from the same channel.)
+(Incidentally, it's quite normal for several goroutines to send values to the same channel concurrently, as in this example, or to receive from the same channel.)
 ```go
     func mirroredQuery() string {
         responses := make(chan string, 3)